French police officer faces voluntary homicide charge after the deadly shooting of a 17-year-old

 The officer who fired a single shot said he feared he and his colleague or someone else could be hit by the car, according to Prache.
 The officers said they felt “threatened” as the car drove off.

-Prache requested the officer be held in custody — a decision to be made by a magistrate.

-Two magistrates have been named to lead the investigation, Prache said.
+Two magistrates were named to lead the investigation, Prache said.
 Under the French legal system, which differs from the U.S. and British systems, magistrates often lead investigations.

 Nahel’s surname has not been released by authorities or by his family.
 In earlier statements, lawyers for the family spelled the name Nael.